Rootless Installation

 The disk device files that are configured as database storage drives must be read-writable by the primary user ID or the group ID of the $exasol_uid

-The following operations must be performed with sudo or as root.
+The following steps must be performed either with sudo or as root.

 Example: